mccanne/sharkfest/README.md

 * Things just work

-We spend a lot of time fussing over the details, so if you find something complicated or suprising, let us know and we'll try to fix!
+We spend a lot of time fussing over the details, so if you find something complicated or surprising, let us know and we'll try to fix!

+ERGONOMICS

+* "Once my data is in ZNG, it's just easy..."
+* I can't explain it with words
+* You just have to dip your toes in and try it out...

 ## The Bifurcation of Search and Analytics